-RHODE ISLAND CRIMINAL DEFENSE LAWYER NOAH KILROY PROTECTING THE RIGHTS OF CLIENTS:
+RHODE ISLAND DEFENSE LAWYER NOAH KILROY PROTECTING THE RIGHTS OF CLIENTS:

-In this instance, client was alleged to be in possession of less than $500 worth of fireworks.
-Even though client was first time offender, he risked losing his job if convicted.
-Client then hires Attorney Kilroy.
+In this instance, the client was alleged to be in possession of less than $500 worth of fireworks.
+Even though the client was a first-time offender, he risked losing his job if convicted.
+The client then hires Attorney Kilroy.
 Attorney Kilroy is then able to negotiate with the City of Providence for a dismissal of the case.

 HAVE YOU OR A LOVED-ONE BEEN CHARGED WITH ILLEGAL POSSESSION OF FIREWORKS?